Ronnie Flippo: Early life and education

+Like his father, Ronnie suffered a significant construction accident, falling 55 feet while working at a Tennessee Valley Authority steam plant in 1961.
+He survived, but was hospitalized for more than a year with major injuries.

-Flippo was born August 15, 1937 in Florence, Alabama to Claude Nathaniel Flippo and Esther McAfee.
-He attended the University of North Alabama and earned a Bachelor of Science degree in Accounting.
+He then attended the University of North Alabama and earned a Bachelor of Science degree in Accounting.
 This was followed up by a master's degree in accounting from the University of Alabama.

+Early career

 Flippo worked as a CPA after graduating from college, eventually starting his own accounting firm in 1971.

-Politics
+He also taught accounting at UNA prior to running for the state legislature.

+Political career

+State legislature

-In 1970, he successfully ran as a Democrat for a seat in the Alabama House of Representatives.
-After one term, he gave up his House seat to run for the Alabama Senate, again becoming a successful candidate.
+In 1970, he successfully ran as a Democrat for a seat in the Alabama House of Representatives from the 1st distrist, serving from November 4, 1970 to November 6, 1974 and succeeded by Lynn Greer.
+After one term, he gave up his State House seat for a successful run for the Alabama Senate, serving from November 6, 1974 to November 1976.